tfeb/tfeb-lisp-tools/README.md

 ### Zero history
 All of these tools have long and varied histories.
 However these histories are entangled with a lot of other code which is not public, so that history is not represented in the publication repo where you are probably reading this.

+### Versions
+I planned to use [semantic versioning](https://semver.org/ "Semantic versioning"), where the major version number only changes on incompatible changes.
+However the result of this would be that a complete new tool being added or a huge extension to an existing one would only be a minor version, which seems wrong.
+So what I'm doing is to modify this: a major version means either an incompatible change, a complete new tool, or a very major extension of an existing tool.

 ### Naming conventions
 All of these tools make use of, and often work best with, *domain-structured names*: packages, modules, features and so on have names which start with a DNS domain name in reverse order and then may continue to divide further.
 In this case the prefix is `org.tfeb.tools`: `org.tfeb` is the DNS component and `tools` is the division within the DNS part.

 This naming convention ensures uniqueness of things like package names.
 It does make typing package-qualified names somewhat irritating: the solution is not to do that but to construct packages which import or use the symbols you need.
-CL's default package system is very well up to solving this problem, rumours to the contrary notwithstanding: [conduit packages](https://github.com/tfeb/conduit-packages "conduit packages") can make it a little simpler to express what you want to do.
+CL's default package system is very well up to solving this problem, rumours to the contrary notwithstanding: [conduit packages](https://github.com/tfeb/conduit-packages "conduit packages") can make it a little simpler to express what you want to do, and [UIOP's `define-package`](https://common-lisp.net/project/asdf/uiop.html#UIOP_002fPACKAGE "define-package") can also do something similar, I think.

 Nothing actually cares that names correspond to real DNS domains: some things do care that the namespace is hierarchically structured and big-endian.